its-pointless/gcc_termux/README.txt

 only gcc.

 Added arm gcc with gfortran and libgfortran is now in gcc deb.
+For scipy to work you need blaslib(openblas, reference blas +lapack or atlas) libgfortran numpy and scipy.

 If you want to do this yourself its not hard. https://github.com/xianyi/OpenBLAS/wiki/How-to-build-OpenBLAS-for-Android